About the NEFD

 What this means for forest owners and managers

-- harvest plans
+- the harvest intentions survey.

 We will keep forest owners informed as the new system is rolled out and explain what information is still needed.